M-Adil-Sultan/FastAPI-ecommerce-manager/README.md

-# BoilerPlate-FastAPI
+# E-commerce Manager FastAPI

-Fundamental Architecture of FastAPI wit MySQL
+Ecommerce management app with inventory management and insights of stocks in Python FastAPI wit MySQL

 ## Requirements